prajwal-pawar/Prajwal-Pawar/README.md

 <!-- A list of your notable GitHub repositories -->
 ## 🚀 Notable Repositories

-- [MyBlog](https://github.com/prajwal-pawar/): A Blogging website in MERN Stack.
+- [MyBlog](https://github.com/prajwal-pawar/): MyBlog is a blogging web application built using the MERN stack.
-- [FileLink](https://github.com/prajwal-pawar/FileLink): A file sharing with encryption website in nodejs/expressjs.
+- [FileLink](https://github.com/prajwal-pawar/FileLink): FileLink is a secure encrypted file sharing website built in expressjs.
-- [Moviescape](https://github.com/prajwal-pawar/moviescape): A IMDB clone with OMDB API.
+- [MyDrive](https://github.com/prajwal-pawar/MyDrive): MyDrive is a file storage web application built using the MERN stack.
-- [MyDrive](https://github.com/prajwal-pawar/MyDrive): A Google drive like file storing website in MERN Stack.
+- [Moviescape](https://github.com/prajwal-pawar/moviescape): Moviescape is a user-friendly IMDB clone developed using React and powered by the OMDB API.
-- [Quicknote](https://github.com/prajwal-pawar/quicknote-tauri): A note taking app made with react and tauri(rust).
+- [Quicknote](https://github.com/prajwal-pawar/quicknote-tauri): Quicknote is a note-taking software developed using Tauri, React, and Vite.
+It provides users with a lightweight and efficient platform for creating, organizing, and managing notes seamlessly.

 <!-- A cool visualization of your GitHub stats -->